haskell/containers/docs/sequence.rst

     Seq.foldrWithIndex :: (Int -> a -> b -> b) -> b -> Seq a -> b
     Seq.foldrWithIndex f init xs = ...

-:seq:`foldr` collapses the sequence into a summary value by repeatedly applying ``f``. ``foldr`` is provided by the `Foldable
+:haddock_short:`Data.Sequence#foldr` collapses the sequence into a summary value by repeatedly applying ``f``. ``foldr`` is provided by the `Foldable
 <https://wiki.haskell.org/Typeclassopedia#Foldable>`_ instance for
-sequences. :seq:`foldWithIndex` gives you access to the position in the sequence when transforming each element.
+sequences. :haddock_short:`Data.Sequence#foldWithIndex` gives you access to the position in the sequence when transforming each element.

 ::